| |

 Looking to stay in the area?
 The best hotel in Hackney Wick is the Snoozebox Olympic Park.

-✔️ Shared lounge, terrace and bar
+✔️ Lovely shared lounge, terrace and bar

-✔️ Includes continental breakfast
+✔️ Good continental breakfast

 1. Hackney Wick Street Art

-Here you’ll see an insane mix of styles — from abstract, figurative, surreal, and political.
+Here you’ll see an incredible mix of styles — from abstract, figurative, surreal, and political.
 The techniques and themes are as diverse as the people living in East London, and the artwork evolves with them as well.

 Some of the most iconic murals can be found near Hackney Wick Station, along Wallis Road, White Post Lane and Rothbury Road.
 But you can also find incredible art in The Lord Napier, the Old Ford Lock and on White Post Lane.